 Some people worry about the reputation that German Shepherds have of being an overly aggressive breed.
 It is true that a poorly socialized Sheprador could exhibit some signs of mild or overt aggression.

 However, this can easily be corrected if caught early on in the dog’s lifespan.
 Most aggression could be more accurately be labeled as protection because they are naturally excellent protectors who are loyal to those they love.

 Human socialization is crucial if you want to avoid encountering the overly-protective nature of a German Shepherd in your new Sheprador pup.
 Expose him or her to many different types of people.

 They should be familiar with people of all races, genders, and ages.
 You even want them to experience different kinds of attire such as hats, coats, and sunglasses.

 Overall, a Labrador German Shepherd mix is going to be a great dog for the right family who wants to put a little bit of time and effort into their canine companion.
 They have an ideal temperament and a willingness to learn that makes them enjoyable for the whole family.

-Unfortunately, you do have to consider the average life expectancy and health of your new German Shepherd Labrador puppy.
-Most of the dogs found in this breed will live from ten to twelve years.
+Unfortunately, you do have to consider the average life expectancy and health of your new German Shepherd Lab puppy.
+Most of the dogs found in this breed will live from 10 to 12 years.

 Many of them may experience some health problems throughout their lifespan as well, even though breeders try to account for this when selecting mating pairs for their litters.